Space API Reference

 Document API

-Section titled “Document API”The eidos.space.doc object provides document management functionality.
+Section titled “Document API”The eidos.space.doc object provides document content management functionality.

-Section titled “getMarkdown(id: string)”Get the Markdown content of a document.
+Section titled “getMarkdown(id: string)”Get the Markdown content of a document by ID.

 async getMarkdown(id: string): Promise<string>Example: